thomasgeissl/ofTravis/README.md

 If you want to deployment to github releases or sign and notarise your app, then please set the following environment variables in the travis settings for your repo

-* github personal access token with at least repo/public_repo rights: GH_TOKEN
+* GH_TOKEN: github personal access token with at least repo/public_repo rights:
-* your apple developer p12 certificate, base64 encoded: CERTIFICATE_OSX_P12
+* CERTIFICATE_OSX_P12: your apple developer p12 certificate, base64 encoded
-* the corresponding password: CERTIFICATE_OSX_P12_PASSWORD
+* CERTIFICATE_OSX_P12_PASSWORD: the corresponding password
+* CERTIFICATE_OSX_P12_NAME: the name of the certificate, can be found on apple developer account page